Do I Need a Letter of Administration or a Grant of Probate?

 How to apply for a grant of probate

 If the deceased had a will and you are a named executor, there are a number of things you will need to do before applying for a grant of probate.
+First, you will have to register the death within five days, and then try to find the person’s original will.
+This will tell you who has been named as the executor, which will determine who is responsible for the next steps.

-When the death has been registered, the estate has been valued, and you have determined whether inheritance tax is owed, you should then be in a position to complete a probate application form, which you can find on the government website.
+When the death has been registered, the estate has been valued, and you have determined whether Inheritance Tax is owed, you should then be in a position to complete a probate application form, which you can find on the government website.

 Getting expert legal help to apply for probate or letters of administration